71st Academy Awards: Ceremony information

 Riding on the success of the previous year's ceremony which garnered record-high viewership figures and several Emmys, AMPAS sought changes to the festivities that would help build upon this recent success.
 In June 1998, Academy president Robert Rehme announced that the show would be held on a Sunday for the first time in history.
 AMPAS and network ABC hoped to capitalize on the high television ratings and viewership that benefit programs airing on that particular day of the week.
 The Academy also stated that the move to Sunday would ease concerns about traffic gridlock and transportation that are significantly lower on weekends.
+Additionally, AMPAS decided to continue producing the ceremony and presenting a finished feed to ABC, instead of entrusting production to the network, similarly as last year.

 The following January, Gil Cates was selected as a producer of the telecast.
 He immediately selected Oscar-winning actress Whoopi Goldberg as host of the 1999 ceremony.
 Cates explained his decision to bring back Goldberg as host saying, "The audience adores Whoopi and that affection, plus Whoopi's extraordinary talent makes her a terrific host for the show."
 In a statement, Goldberg expressed that she was honored and excited to be selected to emcee the telecast commenting, "I am thrilled to escort Oscar into the new millennium.
 Who would have thought that I would be hosting the last Oscar telecast of the century?
 It's a huge deal."